-Matay consistently uses up to date techniques such as the WALANT (Wide Awake Local Anaesthetics No Tourniquet) as well as evidence-based treatments and minimally invasive (including keyhole) surgery, which enables him to achieve good surgical outcomes.
+Matay consistently uses up-to-date techniques such as the WALANT (Wide Awake Local Anaesthetics No Tourniquet) as well as evidence-based treatments and minimally invasive (including keyhole) surgery, which enables him to achieve good surgical outcomes.
 His patients are treated as day cases and can return home after surgery.
-Matay believes in teaching his patients to understand their injury or condition and involves them in not only decision making but also in the post-operative treatment.
+Matay believes in teaching his patients to understand their injury or condition and involves them in not only decision making but also in post-operative treatment.

 It is important that HCA is transparent about our relationship with those doctors who provide us with clinical guidance on delivering the best possible care to patients and operating our hospitals safely and efficiently.
 We set out here some of the ways in which we work together and the amount we pay this doctor for such services.